 We adopted our Amended and Restated 2014 Stock Option and Incentive Plan (the "2014 Plan") in October 2014, for purposes of granting share-based compensation awards to employees, directors and consultants to incentivize their performance and align their interests with ours.
-We account for compensation costs for all share options issued under the 2014 Plan using a fair-value based method and recognize expenses in our statements of comprehensive loss in accordance with GAAP.
-Under the 2014 Plan, we are authorized to grant options to purchase shares of common stock of our Company and restricted share units to receive shares of common stock.
-Following the approval of an amendment to the 2014 Plan to increase the number shares which may be issued pursuant to all awards under the 2014 Plan by our Board of Directors and holders of a majority of our outstanding voting securities, the number of shares of common stock available for issuance under the 2014 Plan is 5.5 million.
-As of the date of this prospectus, options to purchase 3,975,487 shares of common stock have been granted and are outstanding, 70,000 shares have been issued pursuant to the exercise of options, and 25,000 restricted share units have been granted, and none of these restricted share units have vested.
-For the year ended December 31, 2017, we recorded share-based compensation of \$1.95 million related to 2014 Plan.
+We account for compensation costs for all share-based awards issued under the 2014 Plan using a fair-value based method and recognize expenses in our statements of comprehensive loss in accordance with GAAP.
+Under the 2014 Plan, we are authorized to grant options to purchase shares of common stock of our Company, restricted share units to receive shares of common stock and restricted shares of common stock.
+Following the approval of an amendment to the 2014 Plan to increase the number shares which may be issued pursuant to all awards under the 2014 Plan by our Board of Directors and holders of a majority of our outstanding voting securities, the number of shares of common stock available for issuance under the 2014 Plan is now 5.5 million.
+As of the date of this prospectus, options to purchase 4,573,320 shares of common stock have been granted and are outstanding, 70,000 shares of our common stock have been issued pursuant to the exercise of options, and 32,500 restricted share units have been granted, of which 2,500 restricted share units have vested.
+For the years ended December 31, 2018 and 2017, we recorded share-based compensation expense of \$2.5 million and \$1.9 million, respectively, primarily related to issuances under the 2014 Plan.